RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   A system that displays the newest content at the top of the page, with a 'NEW' badge will be implemented.
 -   A more sophisticated security system will be integrated into all CRUD actions and user account systems.
+-   A comment section will be implemented into each of the flower profiles.
+-   A map feature will be implemented, so that users can pinpoint exactly where their photos were taken.

 ### Project Status